 We regularly and carefully review the quality of teaching for all pupils to make sure no-one under achieves.
 We look at whether our teaching and programmes of support have made a difference.
 We use information systems to monitor the progress and development of all pupils.
 This helps us to develop the use of interventions that are effective and to remove those that are less so.

-We have used the SEN Quality Mark Guidance to complete a self-evaluation of our SEN provision and used this to develop an action plan to further improve our
+All schools in East Sussex have the SEN Quality Mark.
+SEND provision is evaluated regularly and this is used this to develop an action plan to further improve our SEND provision.